It’s never too late or too early to get your tax-related documents organized. This system isn’t about looking pretty — it’s about doing it right.

 - Property and sales tax papers: Receipts for paying taxes on cars and other vehicles subject to personal property tax.
 Also, sales receipts for big-ticket items.

-- Child Care payments In addition to receipts for payments to daycare or sitters, be sure you have a paperwork with your babysitter’s contact information and Social Security number if you paid him/her to watch your child while you worked or looked for work.
+- Child care payments: In addition to receipts for payments to daycare or sitters, be sure you have paperwork with your babysitter’s contact information and Social Security number if you paid him/her to watch your child while you worked or looked for work.

 - Student loan payments: Any papers related to payments made and interest charged.

-- Work-related expenses: Receipts for work-related expenses not reimbursed by your employer (e.g., work-related educational expenses, receipts for union dues, professional license renewal fees, tools or supplies required for your job, etc.)
+- Work-related expenses: Receipts for work-related costs not reimbursed by your employer (e.g., work-related educational expenses, receipts for union dues, professional license renewal fees, tools or supplies required for your job, etc.)

-- Utility bills for home-office deduction (if applicable): If you qualify for a home-office deduction, you’ll need your home’s utility bills to calculate the amount deductible from your taxes.
+- Utility bills for home-office deduction: If you qualify for a home-office deduction, you’ll need your home’s utility bills to calculate the amount deductible from your taxes.